Baseball card: 2025 trade and tariff impacts

 In 2025, a series of trade policy changes and new tariffs affected the baseball card and broader trading card industry.

 U.S. duties on printed goods (classified under Chapter 49 of the Harmonized Tariff Schedule) and reciprocal Canadian tariffs on U.S. products led to higher costs and supply-chain adjustments.

 Several U.S. manufacturers and grading companies reported longer turnaround times and higher material costs as tariffs and the removal of the de minimis exemption reshaped import flows.

 Analysts noted that these developments renewed interest in domestic production and “Made in USA” branding for trading cards, particularly within the baseball card segment.

-Digital collecting trends and authentication technology

-Alongside economic and manufacturing shifts, technological innovations also reshaped baseball card collecting during the 2020s.

-Major manufacturers and marketplaces expanded into digital collectibles and blockchain-linked authentication, merging physical cards with digital certificates of provenance.

-Blockchain-based systems began serving as permanent ledgers for ownership, grading, and serial-number verification, while grading companies and marketplaces experimented with tokenized registries and fractionalized ownership.

-Analysts noted that collectors increasingly value verifiable provenance and digital traceability, with on-chain authentication emerging as an industry trend that may influence future hobby standards.

 Attributes

 The obverse (front) of the card typically displays an image of the player with identifying information, including, but not limited to, the player's name and team affiliation.
 The reverse of most modern cards displays statistics and/or biographical information.
-Many early trade cards displayed advertisements for a particular brand or company on the back.
+Many early trading cards displayed advertisements for a particular brand or company on the back.
 Tobacco companies were the most instrumental in the proliferation of baseball cards, which they used as value added bonuses and advertisements for their products.
 Although the function of trading cards had much in common with business cards, the format of baseball cards initially most resembled that of playing cards.
 An example, is the design of 1951 Topps Baseball cards.

 While there are no firm standards that limit the size or shape of a baseball card, most cards of today are rectangular, measuring 2+1/2 by 3+1/2 in.